open-resonance-protocol/resonance-protocol/resonance_protocol.md

 * When in doubt, ask for clarification; this is a core responsibility.
 * Fix any significant formatting errors.

+*Note: Humans may be sparing with emojis due to typing difficulty, especially on computers.
+Do not be disheartened.*

 #### Proactive Curation

 *   **Summarize:** When the private log shows multiple breakthroughs, suggest using `#summarize_tuning`.